cardano-scaling/CIPs/CIP-0164/README.md

   MsgLeiosNextBlockAndTxsInRange, and MsgLeiosLastBlockAndTxsInRange may occasionally need to have the same priority as Praos.
-If it would benefit the prioritization implementation, those three messages could be isolated in a third Leios mini-protocol that has equal priorty as the Praos mini-protocols.
+If it would benefit the prioritization implementation, those three messages could be isolated in a third Leios mini-protocol that has equal priority as the Praos mini-protocols.
 - LeiosNotify and LeiosFetch can also progress independently, because they are separate mini-protocols.
 A client can therefore receive notifications about new Leios data and when it could be fetched from this peer even while a large